o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-cli.md

 ## Export Script Configurations

-For the standard export script, O3DE also provides functionality for managing your export configurations, either at a global level for all projects, or on a per-project basis.
-To take a look at this functionality, you can look into the help section of the `export-project-configure` command:
+The standard export script provides functionality for managing your export configurations.
+Configuration is set either globally (for all projects), or on a per-project basis.
+See the help section of the `export-project-configure` command for more details:
 ```cmd
 <O3DE_ENGINE_PATH>\scripts\o3de.bat export-project-configure -h
 ```